For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • The maximum number of credits that can be earned via any combination of ACE (military and corporate training) or NCCRS recommendations is 60.0 quarter credits.

-• The maximum number of credits that can be earned via individualized portfolio assessment is 30.0 quarter credits.
+• The maximum number of credits that can be earned via individualized portfolio assessment is Undergraduate: 30.0 quarter credits; Graduate: 15.0 quarter credits.

 • The maximum number of credits that can be earned via individualized departmental assessment is 30.0 quarter credits.

-• The maximum number of credits that can be earned via any combination of APL options listed above is 90.0 quarter credits.
+• The maximum number of credits that can be earned via any combination of CPL options listed above is 90.0 quarter credits.

 • Each college engaged in the assessment of academic and work experiences determines its own procedures for review and testing; students should contact the appropriate advising office at Drexel for information about the procedures for assessment.

-Note: The above options are considered by Goodwin College of Professional Studies and may or may not be considered by other colleges or programs at Drexel University.
-Acceptance of noncollegiate supported learning for credit is at the discretion of the individual college or program and must be vetted with an authorized representative of the college or program.
+Note: Assignment of CPL credit for your degree program can impact your plan of study and eligibility for federal financial aid.
+Consult your academic advisor.
+The above options are considered by Drexel's Goodwin College of Professional Studies and may or may not be considered by other colleges or programs at Drexel University.
+Acceptance of non-collegiate supported learning for credit is at the discretion of the individual college or program and must be vetted with an authorized representative.